Skip to content

 Method 2Reset Firewall Using Advanced Security

-For more detailed control over your firewall, you can reset it using the Windows Defender Firewall with Advanced Security tool.
+If you need more control over your firewall, you can reset it using the Windows Defender Firewall with Advanced Security tool, which offers more detailed options.

 1. Press Windows key + R on your keyboard to open the Run box.